 The complete list of anomalies detected for a selected category of resources in the cloud account can be viewed in this section.
 The analytical details of the anomaly will be displayed as a graph created based on the metrics gathered.

-Activities occurred on the resources that led to the anomalies can be viewed in this section.
+Activities occurred in the resources that led to the anomalies can be viewed in this section.
 CoreStack identifies and lists the possible activities that could result in the observed anomalies using its intelligent algorithm.
-It helps in identifying the critical incidents that does not conform with the normal behavior of resources.
+It helps in identifying the critical incidents that does not conform with the normal behaviour of resources.

 In the Metric Anomalies tab of Anomaly Detector screen, the list of abnormalities detected can be filtered and viewed for each resource type.